Frequently Asked Questions

-Do not wax or polish the vehicle in the first 90 days.
+Do not wax or polish the vehicle in first 90 days.
 This will allow the finish to cure completely.
-After the first 90 days keep a coat of polish or wax on the vehicle.
-This will help keep your finish looking new.
+After the first 90 days keep a coat of wax or polish on the vehicle, this will help keep your finish looking new.

 • Avoid parking under trees and utility lines which are likely to attract birds.

 - Bird droppings have a high acid content and will damage a freshly painted surface.